Sign in to access your Salford customer account, or see our other accounts.

 Further information about the grounds on which appeals may be made and the process for doing so can be found on the GOV.UK website.

 All non-domestic property rateable values are reassessed at revaluations.
-The most recent revaluation took effect from 1 April 2023.
-Revaluations ensure that business rates bills are up-to-date, more accurately reflect current rental values and relative changes in rents.
+This ensures that business rates bills are up-to-date, more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

-The Valuation Office Agency (VOA) may request rental information to support this.
+The Valuation Office Agency (VOA) may request rental information.
 If you receive a request please complete and submit your up-to-date details.
 It is important to provide this information to ensure business rates are fair and accurate.
 You can find more information on GOV.UK.

 What happens at revaluation